 If you and or your worship group feel led to inquire about joining our communion please contact one of the Convening Bishops and feel free to ask any questions you might have.
 We would be delighted to contemplate sharing our communion with you.
 Affiliation draws us closer to one another as worshiping bodies, but offers the autonomy indigenous to most Independent or Old Catholic bodies.
 Affiliation is offered in three distinct and different ways, a concordat of intercommunion, an associate jurisdictional membership, or a simple ministerial alliance.
 We would welcome your discernment in joining in fellowship with us as you may see fit.

-- Associate Jurisdiction - An associate membership offers a more formal affiliation whereby the inquiring jurisdiction becomes an actual member of Christ’s Catholic Church while still maintaining their local autonomy but joining together in a larger communion for fellowship, shared ministry, ecclesiastical endorsement, structural support, and shared governance.
-Christ’s Catholic Church and the affiliating member sign off on The Constitution and Canons of Christ’s Catholic Church..
+- Associate Jurisdiction - An associate membership offers a more formal affiliation whereby the inquiring jurisdiction becomes an actual member of Christ’s Catholic Church: An Ecumenical Free Catholic Communion while still maintaining their local autonomy but joining together in a larger communion for fellowship, shared ministry, ecclesiastical endorsement, structural support, and shared governance.
+Christ’s Catholic Church and the affiliating member sign off on and agree to be held mutually accountable by The Constitution and Canons of Christ’s Catholic Church..